Hieromon/AutoConnect/mkdocs/otabrowser.md

 To embed the ESP8266HTTPUpdateServer class with  AutoConnect into your sketch, basically follow these steps:

-1. Include `ESP8266mDNS.h` and `ESP8266HTTPUpdateServer.h` and `WiFiClient.h` additionally, except the usual include directives as ESP8266WebServer and AutoConnect.
+1. Include `ESP8266mDNS.h` and `ESP8266HTTPUpdateServer.h`, also `WiFiClient.h`, in addition to the usual directives as `ESP8266WebServer.h` and `AutoConnect.h`.
 2. Declare an ESP8266WebServer object.
 (In ESP32, as WebServer)
 3. Declare an ESP8266HTTPUpdateServer object.
-4. Declare an AutoConnect object with an ESP8266WebServer object.
+4. Declare an AutoConnect object with an ESP8266WebServer object as an argument.
 5. Declare an AutoConnectAux object for the update operation page.
-6. Assign `/update` to the URI of the update operation page.
+6. Assign `/update` to the URI of the update dialog page.
-7. Assign an arbitrary title as the AutoConnect menu for the update operation page.
+7. Assign any title as the AutoConnect menu for the update dialog page.
-8. Declare additional AutoConnectAux pages for your application intention as needed.
+8. Declare additional AutoConnectAux pages for your application intention if needed.
 9. Perform the following procedure steps in the `setup()` function:
     1. Invokes `ESP8288HTTPUpdateServer::setup` function, specifies the **USERNAME** and the **PASSWORD** as needed.
     2. Load the AutoConnectAux pages declared in step #8 for your application.
-(Except the update operation page)
+(Except the update dialog page)
-    3. Join these pages to AutoConnect along with the update operation page declared in step #5.
+    3. Join these pages to AutoConnect along with the update dialog page declared in step #5.
     4. Invokes [AutoConnect::begin](api.md#begin) function.
-    5. Call the `MDNS.begin` and `MDNS.addServer` functions to start the multicast DNS service.
+    5. Call the `MDNS.begin` and `MDNS.addServer` functions to start the multi cast DNS service.
 10. Perform the following procedure steps in the `loop()` function:
     1. Call the `MDNS.update` function to parse requests for mDNS.
 (No needed as ESP32)
     2. Invokes [AutoConnect::handleClient](api.md#handleclient) function.